 Undoubtedly, Saul was in the grips of very great depression; maybe we can interpret the depressing spirit as actually being a demon.
 It was afflicting him with depression.
 Somehow, even when the music of a human was played, the distressing spirit, the demon, was also nullified and he quit agitating Saul so that Saul then could get a bit of his composure back once again.

-In, “The Morning Bride” by William Congreve, Mr. Congreve gave this statement: “Music has charms to sooth a savage beast, to soften rocks, or bend a knotted Oak.”
+In, “The Morning Bride” by William Congreve, Mr. Congreve gave this statement: “Music has charms to soothe a savage beast, to soften rocks, or bend a knotted oak.”
 We understand that those words are poetically exaggerated in order to make clear a point that he wants us to understand.

 Music may appear to be something that is harmless, soft, coming into the body…something that one cannot see, something that until hard rock and metal bands, we could not really feel, yet it seems to be able to bend the most stubborn human will to its will and to make it go along with its mood, its spirit, the spirit of the music, the rhythm, the melody, the harmony, the words.

-Here music was used to sooth Saul's agitated state.
-Ancient Greek philosophers, recommended music to sooth the passions, heal mental diseases, and even to check riots.
+Here music was used to soothe Saul's agitated state.
+Ancient Greek philosophers recommended music to soothe the passions, heal mental diseases, and even to check riots.
 “There is a riot in the square.
 Get the band out there!”
 That has been done, even in recent history.

 I have read of times when maybe a fight would break out between the Marines and the Navy or something over in a saloon somewhere, and in order to stop the fight they would play the Star Spangled Banner, and everybody would stand at attention.
 By the time the song was over, usually people had cooled off enough, and that was it.

-We saw that in a movie, Casablanca…remember the Germans and the Nazi sympathizers were on one side and the Patriots were on the other side, and they started to get into a fight and they played La Marseillaise, and everybody stood at attention and everything calmed down.
+We saw that in a movie, Casablanca.
+The Germans and the Nazi sympathizers were on one side and the Patriots were on the other side, and they started to get into a fight and they played La Marseillaise, and everybody stood at attention and everything calmed down.

-We read in our scientific magazines, News Week and Time magazines, US News and World Report, and Newspapers about the wonderful effects scientist are discovering that music has on people: You can use music to heal people; it calms you down; it cheers you up; it gives you faith; it gives you sense of well-being.
+We read in our scientific magazines, Newsweek and Time magazine, US News and World Report, and newspapers about the wonderful effects scientist are discovering that music has on people: You can use music to heal people; it calms you down; it cheers you up; it gives you faith; it gives you sense of well-being.
 And if you just listen to the right kind of music, you are going to be out of the hospital a lot quicker than you normally would have been.